Sunday, February 28, 2010

 Photo credit to Carlito Bismark

-Digyo Island – [Inopacan, Leyte] *(n.)
-The smallest among the four islands of Cuatro Islas.
+Digyo Island – [Inopacan, Leyte] The smallest among the four islands of Cuatro Islas.
 Too small that one could circumnavigate or walk completely around the islet in less than half an hour.
-This is the obvious reason why the island is called Digyo, from the old Cebuano word digyot meaning “little.”
+Its small size is the obvious reason why the island is called Digyo, from the old Cebuano word digyot, meaning “very little.”

-This islet is uninhabited by human and is a protected sanctuary of diverse marine lives thriving in coral reefs.
-It has been told that the whole islet is a private property of a well known family in Inopacan.
+The islet used to be uninhabited by humans until the tourism industry made the island among the popular tourist spots of Leyte.
+It has no village settler and is a protected sanctuary of diverse marine lives thriving in coral reefs.
+It has been told that the whole islet is a private property of a well-known family in Inopacan.

-It remains undeveloped with a few number of dispersed coconut trees growing around.
-A huge mass of white sands was illegally hauled off in 1980’s by the quarrying business of an alleged contractor who delivered the sacks of white sand to a prestigious hotel in Cebu City for use in landscaping.
-Despite the considerable loss of white sands, the islet still has a magnificent view, a crystal clear pristine seawater, and white sandbar that glares on bright sunlight .
+It remains undeveloped with a few dispersed coconut trees growing around.
+A huge mass of white sand was illegally hauled off in 1980s by the quarrying business of an alleged contractor who delivered sacks of white sand to a prestigious hotel in Cebu City for landscaping.
+Despite the considerable loss of white sands, the islet still has a magnificent view, a crystal clear pristine seawater, and a long white sandbar that glares on sunny days.

 So clear, the water never really turns turbid.
-So clear you could mistaken the water is not very deep several meters away from the shore because you can still see the rocks, seaweeds, and fishes under the water.
+So clear you could have mistaken the water is not very deep several meters away from the shore because you can still see the rocks, seaweeds, and fish under the water.

 HOW TO GET TO DIGYO ISLAND

-INOPACAN-DIGYO TRIP: When you are in Inopacan, take a "pot-pot" (pedicab) ride to the Reclamation Area (formerly called Pasil).
-At the Reclamation Area scout for any available motorized banca (pump boat), you need to bargain the rental price (for small group less than 10 pax is most likely P1,500 and above, for more than 10 pax, P2,500 and above).
+INOPACAN-DIGYO TRIP: When you are in Inopacan, take a "pot-pot" (foot-powered pedicab) ride to the Reclamation Area (formerly called Pasil).
+At the Reclamation Area scout for any available motorized banca (pump boat), you need to bargain the rental price (for a small group less than 10 pax is most likely P1,500 and above, for more than 10 pax, P2,500 and above).
 You may also have to pay the gas for the boat.
-Boat ride to Digyo Island is about 45 minutes to 1 hour.
+The boat ride to Digyo Island is about 45 minutes to 1 hour.

-For those who are planning for a "balikan" trip (come back to Inopacan mainland on the same day you arrive in Digyo, apparently in the afternoon), take note of the following:
+For those who are planning for a balikan (same-day round trip to Apid and back to mainland Inopacan), please take note of the following:

-2. You will not enjoy the island if you just go there just to kiss the sands then go back hurriedly to the mainland.
-Take your time.
-Savor the beauty of nature.
+• You will not enjoy the island if you just go there just kiss the sand then hurriedly go back to mainland.
+It is recommended to take your time in Digyo island to fully savor the beauty of nature.

-3. Monsoon wind causes the sea to become very rough late in the afternoon.
-If you hired a small-sized boat, better stay in the island till the next morning come.
-Watch the beautiful sunset with a toast, then build a bonfire to warm the night, put up a tent or imitate the cast of famous TV series "The Survivor" and spend the night bonding together.
+• Monsoon wind causes the sea to be very rough late in the afternoon.
+If you hired a small-sized boat, better stay in the island until the next morning for your safety.
+We don't want to see and feel sorry for you if you insist to leave the island when the sea is getting wild.
+Stay and watch the beautiful sunset with a toast, build a bonfire to warm the night, put up a tent and imitate the cast of that famous TV series "The Survivor."
+Spend the night bonding together with your gang or someone special.

-4. Chances are if you go back to Tacloban, Ormoc or Maasin past 3:00 PM, there will be no more public transport to catch on the road.
+• Chances are if you go back to Tacloban, Ormoc or Maasin past 3:00 o'clock in the afternoon, there will be no more public transport to catch on the road if you need to commute on your way back to your place.
 There are some small resorts in the mainland Inopacan for an overnight stay.

-The beachcombers of the white sandbar in Digyo island
+Beachcombers on the white sandbar of Digyo island

 Photo credit to Carlito Bismark